Designations Congruent with Things: A Correspondence In Two Parts

 Could you guess maybe though?

 Yes.
 Mako.
 Right.
 I will solve this.
 No problem.
 Dear Ms. Mako Mori.
 I would like to make you aware of some certain things that have recently occurred.
-Number one is that I do not have vision anymore so I cannot work for you, I’m assuming you’re in charge now, my eyes have caved in, this is very serious, and I am now in dystopian prison because of this, having inadvertently dragged my colleague here as well.
-You are very photogenic, and so you are going to have to pick up the torch of awesome, all the dropped torches of awesome, and just carry them from here on out until you find other people to give them to like a relay.
+Number one is that I do not have vision anymore so I cannot work for you, I’m assuming you’re in charge now, my eyes have caved in, this is very serious, and I’m in dystopian prison because of this, having inadvertently dragged my colleague here as well.
+You’re very photogenic, and so you’ll have to pick up the torch of awesome, all the dropped torches of awesome, and carry them from here on out until you find other people to give them to, like in a relay.

 Newton, you cannot send this to Ms. Mori.

 Mako, but no seriously.
 Please get us out of here.
 Hermann likes you a lot he just keeps it on the inside, he thinks you’re very smart.
 We’re having a little bit of a bad day and need to be rescued.
 Sincerely, Newt.
 Very sincerely.
-Also we are—where are we?
+Also we’re—where are we?

 Customs.